jaennova/kotlin/soluciones/2. estructuras condicionales/sentencia when.md

-# Solucion a los enunciados de ...
+# Solucion a los enunciados de sentencia when

 ## Enunciado 1